eclipse/microprofile-lra/README.md

    - `DELETE forget URL` tells the participant that it can clean up and forget about the LRA.

-The URLs must be unique within the context of a given LRA.
+The URLs SHOULD be unique within the context of a given LRA.
+Non unique URLs means the participant would not be able to determine which participant is being notified that the LRA is completing/compensating.

 Typically the `status` and `forget` URLs will be the same URL.
 If the `forget` URL is not provided the `status` URL will be used in its place.
-The `status` and `forget` URLs are only required if the participant cannot finish immediately or if the coordinator is unable to determine the status (because of network failures, for example).
+The coordinator calls the `status` and `forget` URLs only if the participant cannot finish immediately or if the coordinator is unable to determine the status (because of network failures, for example).
 They can be provided at [registration time](#participant-registration) or at [termination time](#participant-completion).